caleb531/youversion-suggest-alfred/README.md

 ### Searching by reference

-Type the `yv` keyword into Alfred, followed by a space and a phrase representing the bible reference you wish to find.
+Type the `yvfilter` keyword into Alfred, followed by a space and a phrase representing the bible reference you wish to find.
 The phrase can be part of a book name, chapter, verse, or range of verses.
 You may also include an optional version (translation) at the end of your query.
 As you type, YouVersion Suggest will display a list of suggestions matching your query.

+**Pro Tip:** Type `yvf` and press the *tab* key to quickly filter by reference (as this will expand to `yvfilter`).

 Choosing a result will open the selected reference on the YouVersion website.
 Choosing a result while holding down the *command* key will copy the contents of